-One of the city's most noted attractions, the small Manneken-pis statue is thought to represent the 'irreverent spirit' of Brussels.
-Regardless of what time of year the urinating urchin is visited, he will be dressed in the season’s best.
+One of the city's most noted attractions is the small Manneken Pis statue which stands proudly relieving himself atop a fountain basin.
+The statue represents the 'zwanze' or good sense of humour of Brussels residents.
+There is a decades-long tradition of putting the statue in costume, with costume changes occurring every few days – so regardless of what time of year the urinating urchin is visited, he will be dressed in the season’s best.

 Museum of Cocoa and Chocolate

 Anyone with a sweet tooth should head directly to the Museum of Cocoa and Chocolate for a decadent day of fine Belgian chocolate.
 The museum is a tasteful tribute to the country’s famed love of chocolate.
-Visitors can even see the master chocolatiers at work and sample their wares on occasion.
+Visitors can even see the master chocolatiers at work and sample their wares.

 The original official residence of the Belgian Royal family, the Palais Royal stands as magnificently as ever in front of Brussels Park and is used for official functions and ceremonies.
 Tours take place during the summer months, allowing visitors to enjoy the palace’s art and historical artefacts.

 Royal Museums of Fine Arts